 Why call this blog Chuck a Yonnie? * #

 I do not remember how many times I did this, either with other boys or by myself, but it was many.
-We reasoned, after some discussion, that our parents likely would not approve our method of making rock powder, so we made a pact that we would never mention our adrenaline pumping technique to them.
-Until writing this I never have actually mentioned it, but now that I’ve broken the pact I suspect I will have to face the music with Mum!
+We reasoned, after some discussion, that our parents likely would not approve of our method of making rock powder, so we made a pact that we would never mention our adrenaline pumping technique to them.
+Until writing this I have never actually mentioned it, but now that I’ve broken the pact I suspect I will have to face the music with Mum!

 The Syndal railway bridge over Blackburn Road today.
-In the early 1960s there was a single bridge and the top left hand side, oppostite the station, is where we would put yonnies on the track.
+In the early 1960s there was a single bridge and the top left hand side, opposite the station, is where we would put yonnies on the track.
 You could see a very long way from the top of the bridge.
 In those days there was no guard rail.

 Since then Australian language, as well as life, has changed significantly.
 Globalisation and the digital age have introduced new words into our every day speech.
-School grounds now ring with obnoxious words like ‘wazzup’, weird handshake rituals and air kisses which drip with as much sincerity as Ms Hilton’s finding God while in jail – all of these imports from the cancerous US popular culture, which has infiltrated and eaten away at Australian culture.
+School grounds now ring with obnoxious words like ‘wazzup’, weird handshake rituals and air kisses which drip with as much sincerity as Ms Hilton’s finding God while in jail – all of these imports from the cancerous US popular culture have infiltrated and eaten away at Australian culture.
 In the early 1960s, in the playground of Syndal Primary School, the air was thick with Australian colloquialisms, most of which are now all but lost from memory.
 Even Syndal Primary School itself has become a victim of “progress” and has vanished, (although it was Mr Kennett and not US pop culture who was responsible for that).
 Today I meet few people who know what it means to “chuck a yonnie”.

 So there were many reasons why we would “chuck a yonnie”.
 Doing so was always associated with a challenge.
 It was a matter of exploration and experimentation.
 It was an adventure.
 In this sense I decided to call this blog “Chuck a Yonnie”.
 Perhaps readers might find something here that is challenging, or something to explore, or to investigate.
-Whether that occurs or not, the point is that as educators we should continually probe our pedagogics.
+Whether that occurs or not, the point is that as educators we should continually explore and challenge our pedagogy.
 Moreover, as 21st century educators it is our obligation to interrogate our epistemology.
 As professional educators we have all climbed atop a bridge that we believe is important for the successful education of the young people we work with every day.
 As such, we are in a key position, a powerful position, to “chuck a yonnie” for those who learn from us and with us.

 * I investigated the origin of the word “yonnie” believing that is was likely of Irish or cockney origin.
 However, the Australian Oxford Dictionary, while uncertain, suggests that it may be from a Victorian Aboriginal Language.
 This bears further investigation!